ue22-p22/web/notebooks/32-builtin-types-nb.md

 ### typical usage for optional parameters

-the parameter-passing mechanism is not as powerful as Python; but here's a common pattern to define optional parameters with default values
+the parameter-passing mechanism is not as powerful as Python
+but here's a common pattern to define optional parameters with default values

 ```{code-cell}
 ---